MathiAs2Pique/Fivem-Proxy-Install.sh/README.md

 # Fivem-Proxy-Install.sh
 Handy script to install nginx as a proxy for your FiveM/RedM server.

-## Why ?
-As I own [purplemaze](https://purplemaze.net), an anti-DDoS protection for FiveM, I needed to generate some proxy by hand, and I thought it would be a good idea to automate the process.
-Additionally, some people were asking me how to do it, so I decided to make a script to help them.
-**Feel free to DM me on Discord for help: @m2p_**

 ## Requirements
-- Debian linux distribution (Tested on debian 10/11)
+- Debian linux distribution (Tested on debian 10/11) - minimal only (not a self installed variant)
 - Root access
 - A domain name
 - A FiveM/RedM server

 ## Installation
+1. clone this repo
-1. Download the script
+2. nano the install script `nano /Fivem-Proxy-Install.sh/fivem-nginx-proxy-install.sh`
+3. Find the ACME registration details and update with your email (it will usually be youremail@example.com)
-2. Make it executable: `chmod +x fivem-proxy-install.sh`
+4. Make it executable: `chmod +x fivem-nginx-proxy-install.sh`
-3. Run it: `./fivem-proxy-install.sh`
+5. Run it: `./fivem-nginx-proxy-install.sh`

 ## Usage
 1. Follow the instructions
+2. Append the following into your sv.cfg

-2. Enjoy your new proxy!
+3. Enjoy your new proxy!

 ## Credits
 - [Nginx](https://nginx.org/)